 Tangible assets acquired and assumed liabilities were recorded at fair value.
 The valuation of the assumed deferred revenue was based on our contractual commitment to provide post-contract customer support to Chef customers and future contractual performance obligations under existing hosting arrangements.
 The fair value of this assumed liability was based on the estimated cost plus a reasonable margin to fulfill these service obligations.
-A significant portion of the deferred revenue is expected to be recognized in the 12 months following the acquisition.
+A significant portion of the deferred revenue was expected to be recognized in the 12 months following the acquisition.

 We recorded the excess of the purchase price over the identified tangible and intangible assets as goodwill.
-We believe that the investment value of the future enhancement of our product and solution offerings created as a result of this acquisition has principally contributed to a purchase price that resulted in the recognition of \$59.5 million of goodwill, which is not deductible for tax purposes.
+We believe that the investment value of the future enhancement of our product and solution offerings created as a result of this acquisition has principally contributed to a purchase price that resulted in the recognition of \$59.6 million of goodwill, which is not deductible for tax purposes.

 Acquisition-related transaction costs (e.g., legal, due diligence, valuation, and other professional fees) and certain acquisition restructuring and related charges are not included as a component of consideration transferred but are required to be expensed as incurred.
-During the three and nine months ended August 31, 2021, we incurred approximately \$0.1 million and \$0.7 million of acquisition-related costs, respectively, which are included in acquisition-related expenses on our consolidated statement of operations.
+During the three months ended February 28, 2022, we incurred minimal acquisition-related costs, which are included in acquisition-related expenses on our consolidated statement of operations.